| Copyright | (c) Justin Le 2015 |

 Note that importing and using functions from this module in part voids

-some of the "semantic contracts" of the Auto
+some of the "semantic contracts" of the Auto types you get, so use

 with caution!